-Of course, tipping is completely optional but, if you’re like most of our guests, you’ll be eager to show your guides your appreciation.
-Here are a few tips about it:
+Of course, tipping is entirely optional, but if you’re like most of our guests, you’ll be eager to show your guides your appreciation.
+Here are some insider tips:

-The guides are generally given the tip on the last night of the trip (or at lunch on the last day if you’re on a 3-day trip).
+– Guides are generally given a tip on the last night of the trip (or at lunch on the last day if you’re on a 3-day trip).

 Once you’ve decided how much to tip, you can give the entire amount to the trip leader.
-He/she will then divide the money evenly among the rest of the crew members.
+They will then divide the money evenly among the rest of the crew members.

 See, that isn’t too scary or hard, is it?!